Written By: Robert E. Sheriff, CIH, CSP, President

 - Voluntary Use of Respirators 1910.134 Appendix D

-This is a mandatory section of the standard to be provided to employees who choose to wear a respirator when not required under the Standard.
+This is a mandatory section of the Respiratory Protection Standard to be provided to employees who choose to wear a respirator when not required under the Standard.
 Appendix D must be given to any employee who voluntarily wears a respirator.

 The employer can voluntarily provide a respirator but is not required to do so.
 The employee can select their own respirator.